KeepPunching/DRLND-P1-Navigation/README.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

-The code for agent is provided in dqn_agent.py.
-The code for neural used for learning Q function is provided in model.py.
-The code used for loading the environment and training the agent is embedded in python notebook Navigation.ipynb
+1) The code for agent is provided in dqn_agent.py.
+2) The code for neural used for learning Q function is provided in model.py.
+3) The code used for loading the environment and training the agent is embedded in python notebook Navigation.ipynb.
+4) Trained network parameters are saved in checkpoint.pth